 (1) \textbf{Sampled Flan collection}~\cite{longpre2023flan} of 150K samples.
 We obtain the collection directly following Tulu~\cite{wang2023far}.

 (2) \textbf{Code Alpaca collection}~\cite{codealpaca} of 20K samples.
-In fact, this collection is not in a NL-to-NL form as we expected.
-But it stresses much on the instruction-following capabilities, which may help enhance the general ability of LLMs.
+In fact, this collection is not in an NL-to-NL form as we expected.
+However, it stresses much on the instruction-following capabilities, which may help enhance the general ability of LLMs.
 Also, it is expected to act as the bridge between NL data and symbolic form (i.e., code in this case).

 (3) \textbf{Sampled WizardLM collection}~\cite{xu2023wizardlm} of 143K samples.
 To further expand the diversity of our instruction-tuning collection, we leverage the evol-data from WizardLM.